atennapel/plang/README.md

 Try it out at https://atennapel.github.io/plang

 TODO:
-- check where new kmetas are created
-- check kinds in generalization, subsumption and unification
+- hide kinds in tforalls (with flag)
-- clean up names in kinds
-- kind elaboration?
 - implicits or typeclasses

 PROBLEMS:
-- kind meta variables escaping
 - \f -> unFunctor f